MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 When you sign in to Microsoft Edge with a personal Microsoft Account (MSA), your collections, saved items, notes, and images are automatically saved on Microsoft cloud for free.
 You can access your collections from Microsoft Edge on any device where you're signed in.
 You can even view and manage your collections online in any browser by visiting the [Collections portal](https://www.bing.com/saves) at Bing.com.
 Collections also enhance your experience with a personalized interest feed, if your personalization settings support this feature.

-If you want to disable Collections for a signed-in profile using a personal account, go to `edge://settings/privacy`, scroll down to the **Services** section, and then turn off the toggle for **Show Collections and follow content creators in Microsoft Edge**.
+If you want to disable Collections for a signed-in profile using a personal account, go to `edge://settings/privacy`,<!--todo: check, maybe replace by GUI nav path--> scroll down to the **Services** section, and then turn off the toggle for **Show Collections and follow content creators in Microsoft Edge**.

 When you sign in with a personal account and Sync for Collections is disabled, all collections data is stored locally on the device, organized per Microsoft Edge profile.